ICPC urges leaders to shun corruption, embrace integrity

 “Our collective wisdom and determination can lead to a world where doing the right thing is not just a slogan but a way of life,” he said.

-In his remarks, Mr David Akoji the Director Special Duties, National Orientation Agency, lauded the the convener for organising the summit.
+In his remarks, Mr David Akoji, Director Special Duties, National Orientation Agency, lauded the convener for organising the summit.

-Akoji said that the task of attitudinal change, of imbibing ethics and values as contained in the Constitution is not something that could be achieved by just one agency of government.
+Akoji said that the task of attitudinal change—imbibing ethics and values as contained in the Constitution—is not something that could be achieved by just one agency of government.

-Akoji also called on the government and persons in authority to live up to expectations by ensuring they do the right thing always.
+Akoji also called on the government and persons in authority to live up to expectations by ensuring they always do the right thing.

-A participant at the summit, Miss Mary Ukpai, the Head Girl of Government Secondary School, Apo Resettlement, Abuja, stressed the need to use education as a tool for behavioral change.
+A participant at the summit, Miss Mary Ukpai, the Head Girl of Government Secondary School, Apo Resettlement, Abuja, stressed the need to use education as a tool for behavioural change.

-Ukpai said that many people lack the ability to do the right thing largely due to ignorance stemming from the standard of education in Nigeria.
+Ukpai said that many people cannot do the right thing, largely due to ignorance stemming from the standard of education in Nigeria.

 Disclaimer